ikfoundation.org

 Travel and bench cushions listed in an estate inventory in Oxie district after Anna Andersdotter in Staffanstorp dating 1785, which register a number of double interlocked tapestries described as ‘Röd lakan’.
 This particular year the ownership of furnishing textiles in mentioned technique reached its peak in Oxie district, as concluded from the studies of the estate inventories.
 (Owner: Landsarkivet [Regional State archive] Lund, Sweden).
 Photo: The IK Foundation, London.Travel and bench cushions listed in an estate inventory in Oxie district after Anna Andersdotter in Staffanstorp dating 1785, which register a number of double interlocked tapestries described as ‘Röd lakan’.
 This particular year the ownership of furnishing textiles in mentioned technique reached its peak in Oxie district, as concluded from the studies of the estate inventories.
 (Owner: Landsarkivet [Regional State archive] Lund, Sweden).
 Photo: The IK Foundation, London.

-Here follows an extract of the studied periods, covering ‘rölakan’ or ‘röd lakan’ (double interlocked tapestry) from the estate inventories in Oxie district, added with the number of textiles mentioned during each year/period.
+Here follows an extract of the studied periods, covering ‘rölakan’ or ‘röd lakan’ (double interlocked tapestry) from the estate inventories in the Oxie district, added with the number of textiles mentioned during each year/period.

 YEARS / NUMBER OF TEXTILES